lmzuccarelli/rust-operator-catalog-viewer/README.md

 # I used the common cache directory that I created previously with the customized version of bulk mirroring redhat images
 # refer to the project https://github.com/lmzuccarelli/rust-image-mirror
 # Download and untar the blobs
-./target/release/operator-catalog-viewer update --config-file examples/imagesetconfig.yaml --loglevel debug --base-dir ../rust-image-mirror/working-dir
+./target/release/operator-catalog-viewer --loglevel info update --config-file examples/catalog-download-config.yaml --working-dir ../rust-image-mirror/working-dir

 # use the full dir link (output from console) from the previous step
 # execute the viewer